 This high gain wi-fi antenna can be constructed in a couple of hours and requires some measuring, cutting, bending, and bolting of metal.
 Use caution around the sharp edges.
 When finished, put it up and enjoy a very durable antenna that provides outstanding wi-fi performance.

 There are crap copies of this antenna, pimped on crap peddling websites, which fail to perform.
-The plagiarists posting copies of the wi-fi antenna do not understand antenna theory and make silly changes that reduce performance of these antennas.
+The plagiarists posting cropped images of the wi-fi antenna design do not understand antenna theory and make silly changes that reduce performance.
 Use the instructions given here and avoid those cheap imitations!

 YAGI Wi-Fi ANTENNA PARTS LIST: